 The first and longest step of the revaluation is Data Collection.
 Data Collectors visit each property to collect data.
 The Data Collector will also ask for an interior inspection, but you do not have to agree to it.
 After Data Collection, the City will analyze recent property sales in Rockland.
 Base rates will be developed using a combination of three approaches to value (cost, market/sales, and income approaches), and applied to your property.
 Valuation letters are then mailed to property owners with information about their new assessment and how to schedule a hearing to discuss the assessment.
 When this process is complete, taxes will be finalized based on the assessed values set by the revaluation.

-State law requires a revaluation every ten years.
-Rockland’s last full revluation was completed in 2005 so it’s long overdue.
-Over the past decade the market value of property has increased, which caused the ratio of assessed value to sales price to grow out of alignment.
-When this “Assessment Ratio” falls below a certain percentage, the State reduces many reimbursements and exemptions, among other things.
-This means that our homeowners aren’t getting the full value of exemptions they are entitled to such as the Homestead and Veteran’s exemptions.
+State Law requires a revaluation every ten years.
+Rockland’s last full revaluation was completed in 2005.
+Over the past decade, the market value of property has far surpassed the property assessments which caused the City to fall below the minimum assessment standards set by State Law.
+When the City falls below the minimum assessment standards, the State reduces many reimbursements and exemptions which means that our property owners aren’t getting the full value of exemptions they are entitled to.

 No. In a revaluation, typically the overall valuation of the City increases – which means a lower mil rate (tax rate) is needed to collect the same amount of revenue for City, County, and school expenses.
 (The amount the mil rate decreases can’t be calculated until the revaluation and commitment is completed).